#layer-wysiwyg-2030

 Lunch Buddies

 Some camps for Ages 7 to 12 have the Lunch Buddies option, which means these campers can stay all day.
-Lunch Buddies bring their own brown bag lunch, must be registered for both morning and afternoon camps, and pay a $25 fee.
+Lunch Buddies bring their own nut-free bag lunch, must be registered for both morning and afternoon camps, and pay a $25 fee.

 #layer-wysiwyg-730